nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * stores an optional reference to a `Description` object.
 * stores `Tag`, which is a class common to the `Student` and `Group` data types.

 In addition to the components above, the `EventTask` and `DeadlineTask` classes store a compulsory reference to a `TaskDate` object.
-The `TodoTask` class.

-The `Task` class is an abstract class, consisting of three subclasses:

-1. `TodoTask` : A task that is to be completed, and is not associated with a date.
-2. `EventTask` : A task that is specified to occur at a certain date.
-3. `DeadlineTask` : A task that is to be completed by a certain date.

 #### Student and Group component